IgniteUI/igniteui-docfx/en/components/action-strip.md

 ---
 title: Angular Action Strip Component – Ignite UI for Angular | Infragistics
 _description: The Action Strip represents a template area for one or more actions.
 The Action Strip requires to be inside a relative container, as it is going to overlay it.
-_keywords: Angular ActionStrip components, Angular ActionStrip directives, Angular ActionStrip controls, Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Angular UI Components
+_keywords: Angular Action Strip component, Angular Action Strip directive, Angular Action Strip control, Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Angular UI Components
 ---

-# Action Strip
+# Angular Action Strip Directive Overview
 <p class="highlight">
 The Ignite UI for Angular Action Strip component provides an overlay area containing one or more actions allowing additional UI and functionality to be shown on top of a specific target container upon user interaction e.g. hover.
 The container should be positioned relatively as the Action Strip attempts to overlay it and is itself positioned absolutely.
 Despite overlapped by an Action Strip, the main interactions and user access to the target container remain available.
 </p>